Learn about the founding and major milestones of Saint Louis University's Cura program.

 - Survey results are shared with the University community.

 - University divisions are tasked with developing and implementing plans for their staff to respond to climate-assessment survey results for in their area.

 - Towers Watson facilitates focus groups with faculty and staff from SLU campuses in St. Louis and Madrid to provide additional insights into how the University can improve trust, respect and working relationships.

-- A Climate Assessment Taskforce made up of faculty, staff and administration is convened to review feedback from focus groups and make recommendations on a University-wide action plan on improving overall workplace climate.
+- A Climate Assessment Taskforce made up of faculty, staff and administration is convened to review feedback from focus groups and make recommendations on a University-wide action plan for improving overall workplace climate.

-- The Cura program launches with an announcement from University President Fred P. Pestello
+- Cura launches with an announcement from University President Fred P. Pestello, Ph.D.,

 and presentations from campus leaders.

 - A second Climate Assessment Survey (Faculty/Staff Feedback Survey) conducted from

 April 21 to May 2, 2016.
 Survey results are shared with the University community.

 - Cura is integrated into existing University programs such as orientations and the personal-development program Live Well.
 New workshops are developed and community events are hosted for SLU faculty and staff to come together and learn about working relationships.